 As an example a solenoid valve can open to let hydraulic fluid flow to apply a certain gear set to perform a specific action.
 These gear sets provide many foreword speeds as well as reverse.

-Please note that there is a minimum $59.17 (plus ss & tx) vehicle diagnosis charge for vehicles that do not complete repairs with our facility.
+Please note that there is a minimum $59.17 (plus ss & tx) vehicle diagnosis charge for vehicles that do not complete repairs same day with our facility.

 Thank you for your understanding.